psamuels00/artwork/README.md

 **New feature**
 - add descriptions for each project image
+- when user clicks on image on single image page, show a high-res version of the image, or at least for key images; maybe add "high-res" link on project page in info box.

 **Performance improvement**
 - shrink more images for faster page loads (maybe)